 We are pleased that you are interested in the radiation oncology residency program at Vanderbilt University Medical Center.
 We are committed to providing quality graduate medical education for tomorrow's radiation oncologists.
 VUMC offers a teaching facility with diverse patient populations, state-of-the art technology, cutting edge research, and outstanding faculty.

 Residents, Spring 2019

 Residents spend approximately 36 of their 48 months of training rotating through the various clinical services.
 Rotations change every 2 months.
-All rotations are completed at the main campus, including pediatrics, with a possible option for a senior rotation at one of our satellites to experience a "private practice" style environment (a new option that was in response to resident feedback), and soon a proton therapy elective.
+All rotations are completed at the main campus, including pediatrics.
 Generally, residents work one-on-one with an attending who specializes in a specific disease site.
-Residents remain under the guidance of attendings for their entire four years of training, with gradually increasing expectations of responsibilities.
+Residents remain under the guidance of attendings for their entire four years of training, with gradually increasing expectations and responsibilities.

 Residents gain a broad exposure to the entire spectrum of oncology patients and their treatment, including:

 Stereotactic body RT (SBRT) / Stereotactic ablative RT (SABR)

 Total skin electron therapy (TSE) with rotisserie technique

 Low dose rate brachytherapy (LDR) for prostate, sarcoma, ocular melanoma

 High dose rate brachytherapy (HDR) for gynecologic malignancies

 Hydrogel spacer and fiducial placement for prostate